 to review college profiles, for essay and resume preparation, and school transcript review.
 Students receive assistance with completing college applications and work with the College Counselor to plan and keep to a schedule that meets individual college deadlines.

-The College Counseling Office maintains a collection of college admissions materials in the Katherine Bacon Library including college catalogs, videos/CD’s, information on testing and financial aid and encourages students to make use of available Internet resources and college web pages.
 Representatives from various colleges and universities visit the Woodward School each year to explain their college programs, and students are encouraged to meet the representatives of schools in which they are interested.
-Local college fairs in the area are publicized, and students are encouraged to attend.
 Parents of students in all grades are encouraged to call the College Counseling Office with any questions related to the college admissions process.